This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 This is a quickly changing situation and we will be monitoring and reviewing Scottish restrictions and guidelines for COVID-19 safety over the coming weeks.
 Various measures are available and can be taken depending on guidance at the time of departure, some examples are below:

-If, by the time of departure there are restrictions in place regarding the number of people or households that are allowed to meet outside, we will abide by these.
+If, by the time of departure there are restrictions in place regarding the number of people or households that are allowed to meet outside or inside, we will abide by these.

 All teammates will be required to bring sufficient hand-gel for the duration of the expedition to maintain good hand hygiene.